chaoss/augur/docs/source/getting-started/installation.rst

 Visualiation API Calls
 ----------------------
-If you want to use the new Augur API Calls that generate downloadable graphics developed in the https://github.com/chaoss/augur-community-reports repository you need to install the Chromium Chromedriver at the system level.
+On Ubuntu and other Linux Flavors: If you want to use the new Augur API Calls that generate downloadable graphics developed in the https://github.com/chaoss/augur-community-reports repository you need to install the Chromium Chromedriver at the system level.

 -  `sudo apt install chromium-chromedriver`

 This dependency exists because the Bokeh libraries we use for these APIs require a web browser engine.

+For Mac OSX you can use:

+-  `brew install chromedriver`

 =================
 Installing Augur